BCAPtoken/BCAPToken/xdocs/doc/functional-requirements.md

 1. Same as in Main Flow
 2. Same as in Main Flow
-3. *User* is central bank
+3. *User* is token issuer
 4. Number of tokens currently in circulation plus number of tokens to transfer is not greater than maximum allowed number of tokens in circulation
-5. Destination address in not central bank address
+5. Destination address in not token issuer address
 6. *Smart Contract* creates as many new tokens as many tokens are to be transferred
 7. *Smart Contract* transfers newly created tokens to the owner of given address
 8. Some tokens were actually created, i.e. number of tokens created is greater than zero
-9. *Smart Contract* logs tokens transfer event with the following information: central bank address as source address, address tokens were transferred to the owner of, and number of tokens transferred
+9. *Smart Contract* logs tokens transfer event with the following information: token issuer address as source address, address tokens were transferred to the owner of, and number of tokens transferred
 10. *Smart Contract* returns success indicator to *User*

 ##### Exceptional Flow #3: